Sale

 Course Overview

-In this course you will learn how to assess the off-site radiological consequences to the public following a release of radioactivity from nuclear power reactors and non-reactor incidents and how to use this assessment as a basis for recommending protective actions to decision makers.
+This course teaches how to assess the off-site radiological consequences to the public following the release of radioactive materials from nuclear power reactors and non-reactor incidents.
+The assessment forms the basis for recommending protective actions to decision-makers.

-• Describe the source and magnitude of the threat to the public from a nuclear power plant incident.
+• Describe the threat magnitude from a nuclear power plant incident.

-• Describe the relationship of dose and dose pathway to the Environmental Protection Agency (EPA) protective action guides (PAGs), early injuries, and early deaths.
+• Understand dose pathways and Environmental Protection Agency (EPA) protective action guides (PAGs).

-• Describe the guidelines and recommendations associated with using potassium iodide as a supplemental public protective action.
+• Explain the role of potassium iodide as a protective action.

-• Explain the appropriate techniques, procedures, and available Federal agency capabilities and resources to gather and assess data during and after a nuclear or radiological incident.
+• Assess data using Federal agency resources during and after a nuclear incident.

-• Convert from International System of Units (SI) to customary units and customary units to SI using a hand calculator.
+• Convert between International System of Units (SI) and customary units.

 • Utilize mathematical equations to calculate dose conversion factors (DCFs).